Brief Description of Concentration

 Foundational disciplines: We encourage our students to incorporate not only life science disciplines, but also chemistry, the physical sciences, and mathematics into their learning.

 Research: The HDRB concentration emphasizes hands-on research, both through coursework and independent projects.
-Our students conduct experimental research in HSCRB laboratories throughout their four undergraduate years, so they take full advantage of Harvard’s unique strengths as a teaching college and research university.
+Our students conduct experimental research in HSCRB laboratories throughout their undergraduate years, so they take full advantage of Harvard’s unique strengths as a teaching college and research university.

 Translation: This foundation our students gain in human biology and the mechanisms of disease dovetails with some of the ‘translational’ research conducted in our labs, which is focused on clinical applications.